-Time during which there is formal instruction and/or instructor led activities.
+Instructional time is defined as time during which there are organized activities or instructions.
 Examples of instructional time are lessons, events, practice, and games.

-Lifejacket:
+• Lifejacket:

 Canadian-approved lifejackets are designed to turn an unconscious or incapacitated person faceup in the water.
 Lifejackets are available with varying amounts of flotation and turning ability.
 Canadian approved Lifejackets are stamped or labelled indicating that they are approved by Transport Canada, the Canadian Coast Guard or the Department of Fisheries and Oceans.